HackerspaceMumbai/eleventy-high-performance-blog/blog/The_MVP_Challenge.md

 ![Ability Summit](../img/blog/AbilitySummit21.png)

+If you are a community organizer who has a M365 and an Azure subscription, then [my Microsoft Learning collection](https://docs.microsoft.com/en-us/users/augustinecorrea-4621/collections/7dr4u7g4e462j4) would be a great way for you ease into these technologies

 > We are putting our goals publicly so that you can hold us accountable when we next meet.
 > Stay safe.
 See you soon.